Contact 3-manifolds, holomorphic curves and intersection theory: Properties of pseudoholomorphic curves

-\section{Properties of pseudoholomorphic curves}
+\chapter{Properties of pseudoholomorphic curves}

-In this appendix we will summarize (without proofs) the essential analytical results about pseudoholomorphic curves that are used in various places in these lectures.
+\minitoc In\CUP{This material will be published by Cambridge University Press as \textsl{Contact 3-Manifolds, Holomorphic Curves and Intersection Theory} by Chris Wendl.
+This pre-publication version is free to view and download for personal use only.
+Not for re-distribution, re-sale or use in derivative works. \copyright Chris Wendl, 2019.} this appendix we will summarize (without proofs) the essential global analytical results about pseudoholomorphic curves that are used in various places in these lectures.
 The first section covers results on closed holomorphic curves that are needed in Lectures~1 and~2, and \S\ref{app:punctured} then states the generalizations of these results to punctured curves in completed symplectic cobordisms.
-For more details on each, we refer to \cite{McDuffSalamon:Jhol} or \cite{Wendl:lecturesV2} for the closed case and \cite{Wendl:SFT} for the punctured case.
+For more details on each, we refer to \cite{McDuffSalamon:Jhol2} or \cite{Wendl:lectures} for the closed case and \cite{Wendl:SFT} for the punctured case.

-\subsection{The closed case}
+\section{The closed case}

-Given a closed symplectic manifold $(M,\omega)$ with a compatible\footnote{The vast majority of the results we will state here can also generalized for almost complex structures that are \emph{tamed} by $\omega$ but not necessarily compatible.} almost complex structure $J$, we defined in \S\ref{sec:ruled} the moduli space $\mM_g^A(M,J)$ of (equivalence classes up to parametrization of) $J$-holomorphic curves with genus $g \ge 0$ homologous to $A \in H_2(M)$.
+Given a closed symplectic manifold $(M,\omega)$ with a compatible\footnote{The vast majority of the results we will state here can also be generalized for almost complex structures that are \emph{tamed} by $\omega$ but not necessarily compatible.
+Such generalizations become much less straightforward whenever asymptotic analysis is involved, thus in the punctured case, it is best always to assume $J$ is compatible and not just tame.} almost complex structure $J$, we defined in \S\ref{sec:ruled} the moduli space $\mM_g^A(M,J)$ of (equivalence classes up to parametrization of) $J$-holomorphic curves with genus $g \ge 0$ homologous to $A \in H_2(M)$.
 We shall now summarize the main analytical properties of this space and use them to prove Lemma~\ref{lemma:M0}.

 The \defin{virtual dimension} of $\mM_g^A(M,J)$, also sometimes called the \defin{index} of a curve $u \in \mM_g^A(M,J)$ and denoted by $\ind(u) \in \ZZ$, is defined to be the integer

 where $c_1(A)$ is shorthand for the evaluation of the first Chern class $c_1(TM,J) \in H^2(M)$ on the homology class~$A$.
 This definition of $\virdim \mM_g^A(M,J)$ is justified by Theorem~\ref{thm:dimension} below.